Zunayed-Mahfuz/React-App-Project/README.md

 2. What will you work on?
 3. What's something you expect will block your progress?

 After this, we'll go around the squad once more, indicating what "percent MVP" you are at with your project.
+Remember, the purpose of these check-ins is **not** to discuss technical questions, but to answer questions about workflow and get a status check-in.

+### Getting Unstuck

+Remember, two things:

+1. Don't hesitate to write messy code to solve short-term problems; you can always refactor later!
+2. Read the documentation for whatever technologies you use!
+The docs often include a tutorial that can help you get started, and learning to read documentation is crucial to your success as a developer.

 ### Getting Support

-When you experience issues with your code, once again, you will need to use the GitHub Issues tab.
-The Issue Ticket templates help you observe, research, and attempt to resolve your issue.
-If there's still no resolution, submit and slack the issue ticket your squad leader to reserve time to troubleshoot together.
+Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students - there is no black market for tokens.**

+Instructors will not be holding open office hours during project week.
+This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.
+Shay, however, will still hold his hours as planned.

+#### Maximizing Effectiveness of Support Sessions

+Prior to using one of your tokens, we **strongly** recommend that you file an issue ticket on your project's git repository to both provide the instructor with a point of reference regarding your code and the issue you are having.
+This will enable us to give you more effective guidance.

+When you submit an issue ticket, you must use the issue ticket template and include all sections.

+(We also strongly recommend using Slack to get help from your classmates.
+Chances are you all will be running into similar problems!)

 <br>

-# MOAR RESOURCES
+## MOAR RESOURCES

-## Some Available APIs
+### Some Available APIs

 - Star Wars: https://swapi.co/
 - Weather: https://openweathermap.org/api